 If the offender is a minor who still lives with a parent or guardian, the parent or guardian cannot be held civilly liable, unless the store owner can prove that the parent or guardian knew that the minor was shoplifting merchandise or somehow aided the minor in shoplifting the merchandise.

-If you face charges for larceny, contact a local criminal defense attorney.
+If you face charges for larceny or any other theft-related offense, contact a criminal defense attorney or ask for a public defender.
 A lawyer can help you navigate the criminal justice system, evaluate your options, and protect your rights.